ndevlin/LiveRayMarching/README.md

 - LightPosTheta: Change the Theta Position of the Key Light
 - LightPosAzimuth: Change the azimuth (height) of the Key Light
 - FocusDistance: The distance of the focal plane from the camera.
-This will only be noticable with a small Aperture (i.e. a Shallow Depth of Field)
+This will only be noticeable with a small Aperture (i.e. a Shallow Depth of Field)
+- FocalLength: Controls the Zoom of the Camera; 20 is most Wide-Angle, 200 is most TelePhoto
 - Aperture: Controls the Depth of Field: at 22 everything will be in focus, at 1 the Depth of Field will be at its most shallow (i.e. blurry)
 - Exposure: The percentage above or below 100% standard exposure
 - AO_Amount: The amount of Ambient Occlusion rendered.
 0 is none, 5 is maximal